 This approach suggests turning all of your hangers

-I cringe when every time I see this mentioned.
+I cringe every time I see this mentioned.
 Here’s why:

 This method requires making your closet look disorganized intentionally for a prolonged period of time.
 I try very hard not to create further disorganization in my home.